Assistant Professor of Gender, Governance, and Society

 Müller received her doctoral degree from Humboldt University Berlin, where she also taught courses on political leadership.
-She has been a visiting scholar at the Social Science Center Berlin (WZB); Sciences Po, Paris; the University of Lausanne, Switzerland; the European University Institute in Florence; Georgetown University, US; and Utrecht University, the Netherlands.
-She has received scholarships, among others, from the German Historical Institute in Washington, DC, the Fondation Jean Monnet pour l’Europe, the French-German Institute in Ludwigsburg, and the European University Institute.
+She has been a visiting scholar at the Social Science Center Berlin (WZB); Sciences Po, Paris; the University of Lausanne, Switzerland; the European University Institute in Florence, Italy; Georgetown University, US; and Utrecht University, the Netherlands.
+She received scholarships, among others, from the German Historical Institute in Washington, DC, the Fondation Jean Monnet pour l’Europe, the French-German Institute in Ludwigsburg, and the European University Institute.

 She is the author of Political Leadership and the European Commission Presidency (Oxford University Press, 2020) and co-editor of Women and Leadership in the European Union (with Ingeborg Tömmel, Oxford University Press, 2022).